boyd109/boyd109.github.io/blog/learning/tau1.md

 date: 3/6/2017
 order: 1
 ---

+**edit**: I made these back in 2017.
+I am going back in 2020 to update info/misinformation.
+These are just guidelines, be sure to ask your academic advisors for concrete advice.

 I'm now a third year student at Waterloo.
 Even though I'm in 2A CS, I still have the knowledge retained from being so old.
 Here's a couple things I wish I knew in the first two years of my undergrad.

 ## Co-op is not 90% employment rate